apache/predictionio/docs/manual/source/cli/index.html.md

 You can run ```pio help``` to see a list of all available commands and ```pio help <command>``` to see details of the command.

-Apache PredictionIO (incubating) commands can be separated into the following three categories.
+Apache PredictionIO commands can be separated into the following three categories.

 ##General Commands